Boilermakers begin their practice sessions next week

 Prior to Purdue

-Painter wasted no time in beginning his journey through the college coaching ranks, joining former Purdue assistant, and current Boilermaker associate athletics director, Tom Reiter at Washington & Jefferson College for the 1993-94 season.
+Painter wasted no time in beginning his journey through the college coaching ranks, joining former Purdue assistant and Boilermaker associate athletics director, the late Tom Reiter at Washington & Jefferson College for the 1993-94 season.
 He helped guide Washington & Jeff to a 22-3 record and an appearance in the Division III Elite Eight in his only season on the bench.

 After spending the 1994-95 campaign as an assistant at Division II Barton College, Painter broke into the Division I coaching ranks as an assistant at Eastern Illinois.
 Painter's stint in Charleston, Ill., lasted from 1995-98.
 During his tenure, Painter was heavily involved in recruiting EIU stars Kyle Hill and Henry Domercant, who later led the Panthers to the 2001 NCAA Tournament.